fybrik/fybrik/docs/BacwardCompatibility.md

 # Fybrik Versions, Compatibility Requirements and Implementation Plan

+## Disclaimer
+This document was created according to the Fybrik release v1.1.0, future releases may require updates code pointers

 ## What is Compatibility
 Before talking about how to provide compatability, it is worthwhile to clarify what we mean by compatibility.
 Fybrik is required to provide forwards and backwards compatibility in its behaviour.
 Compatibility is hard, especially